tdownie0/music-theor-ease/topics/Website_Setup/ch4.md

 ## Resume Web Page

-As with the last chapter, I will actually link the github repo this chapter will be discussing.
-There will also be a link of the live site that is hosted by GitHub Pages, which is a service that GitHub provides to host personal repos with static content.
+The github repo for this chapter is linked to directly below.
+There is also a link to the live version of the site that is hosted by GitHub Pages.
+This is a service that GitHub provides to host personal repos with static content.

 > **Resume Site Links**
 > [Resume GitHub Repo](https://github.com/tdownie0/resume)